apiaryio/dredd/docs/hooks-new-language.rst

 Dredd comes with concept of hooks language abstraction bridge via simple TCP socket.

-When you run Dredd with ``--language`` argument, it runs the command in argument and tries to connect to ``http://127.0.0.1:61321``.
+When you run Dredd with :option:`--language` option, it runs the given command and tries to connect to ``http://127.0.0.1:61321``.
 If connection to the hook handling server wasn’t successful, it exits with exit code ``3``.

 Dredd internally registers a function for each :ref:`type of hooks <types-of-hooks>` and when this function is executed it assigns execution ``uuid`` to that event, serializes received function parameters (a :ref:`Transaction object <transaction>` or an Array of it), sends it to the TCP socket to be handled (executed) in other language and waits until message with same ``uuid`` is received.
 After data reception it assigns received ``data`` back to the transaction, so other language can interact with transactions same way like :ref:`native Node.js hooks <hooks-nodejs>`.